pranavgawande10/Smart-HR-interview-and-hiring-portal/README.md

 # mail transporter (server -> src-> utils )
 - in utils folder (sendEmail.js)

-# Interview & Feedback Module (Backend)
+Interview & Feedback Module (Backend)

-- This module handles interview scheduling, interviewer dashboards, and interview feedback for a hiring platform.
+This module manages interview scheduling, interviewer dashboards, and structured interview feedback for a hiring platform.
+It is designed with role-based access, secure authentication, and MongoDB relationships using references and population.

 📌 Features

-- Schedule interviews for candidates
+Schedule interviews for candidates

-- Fetch all interviews assigned to an interviewer
+Fetch all interviews assigned to a specific interviewer

-- Submit structured interview feedback
+Submit structured interview feedback

-- Role-based secure access using authentication
+Role-based secure access using authentication middleware

-- MongoDB relationships using references and population
+MongoDB schema relationships with ref and populate()

 🧱 Models
-1️⃣ Interview Model (src -> models ->interview.js)
+1️⃣ Interview Model

+Path: src/models/interview.js

-# Represents an interview scheduled for a candidate.
+Represents an interview scheduled for a candidate.

-- Fields:
+Fields

-- candidateId → Reference to User (Candidate)
+candidateId → Reference to User (Candidate)

-- interviewerId → Reference to User (Interviewer)
+interviewerId → Reference to User (Interviewer)

-- jobId → Reference to Job
+jobId → Reference to Job

-- round → TECHNICAL | MANAGERIAL | HR
+round → TECHNICAL | MANAGERIAL | HR

-- scheduledAt → Interview date & time
+scheduledAt → Interview date & time

-- meetingLink → Online meeting link
+meetingLink → Online meeting link

-- status → SCHEDULED | COMPLETED | NO_SHOW
+status → SCHEDULED | COMPLETED | NO_SHOW

-- timestamps → Created & Updated time
+timestamps → Created & Updated time

-2️⃣ Interview Feedback Model (src -> models -> interviewFeedback.js)
+2️⃣ Interview Feedback Model

+Path: src/models/interviewFeedback.js

-# Stores feedback submitted by the interviewer.
+Stores feedback submitted by the interviewer after the interview.

-- Fields:
+Fields

-- interviewId → Reference to Interview
+interviewId → Reference to Interview

-- interviewerId → Reference to User
+interviewerId → Reference to User

-- technicalScore → Numeric rating
+technicalScore → Numeric rating

-- communication → Numeric rating
+communication → Numeric rating

-- problemSolving → Numeric rating
+problemSolving → Numeric rating

-- recommendation → HIRE | HOLD | REJECT
+recommendation → HIRE | HOLD | REJECT

-- comments → Text feedback
+comments → Text feedback

-- timestamps
+timestamps

-🔐 Authentication
+🔐 Authentication & Authorization

-- All interviewer routes are protected using the userAuth middleware.
+All interviewer routes are protected using userAuth middleware

-- req.user._id is used to identify the logged-in interviewer.
+Logged-in interviewer is identified using req.user._id

-- Only authenticated interviewers can view interviews and submit feedback.
+Only authenticated interviewers can:

+View assigned interviews

+Submit interview feedback

-🚀 API Endpoints (src -> routers -> interviewers.js)
+🚀 API Endpoints

+Path: src/routers/interviewers.js

 1️⃣ Create Interview (Testing Only)

-   [POST /interview/create-test]
+POST /interview/create-test

+Description:
-   Description: Creates an interview entry (used for testing).
+Creates an interview entry.

+⚠️ This route is meant only for testing and should be removed or protected in production.

 2️⃣ Get Interviews for Interviewer

-   [GET /interviewer/interviews]
+GET /interviewer/interviews

+Description:
-   Description: Fetches all interviews assigned to the logged-in interviewer.
+Fetches all interviews assigned to the logged-in interviewer.

+Details:

+Uses populate() to fetch:

+Candidate details

+Job details

 3️⃣ Submit Interview Feedback

-   [POST /interviewer/feedback]
+POST /interviewer/feedback

+Description:
-   Description: interviewer is able to give the feedback (
+Allows an interviewer to submit structured feedback for an interview.

+Sample Request Body
+{
   "technicalScore": 8,
   "communication": 7,
   "problemSolving": 9,
   "recommendation": "HIRE",
   "comments": "Strong problem-solving skills and good communication."
-)
+}

 ✅ Notes

-- populate() is used to fetch related job and candidate details.
+populate() is used to fetch related job and candidate data efficiently

-- Feedback is always linked to an interview and interviewer.
+Feedback is always linked to:

+A specific interview

+The authenticated interviewer

-- The create-test route should be removed or protected in production.
+Ensure the create-test route is disabled or protected before deploying to production

+If you want, I can also: